 “Phishers are increasingly using web page redirects as a way of hiding their phishing sites from detection.
 When victims click on the links in phishing emails, redirects take the user on an unwitting journey through other sites before arriving at the phishing site itself.
 And then once the victim submits his or her credentials, still more redirects may take the victim to yet another domain.”

-Business Email Compromise: The US FBI Internet Crime Center reported a 136% increase in identified global exposed losses from 2016 to 2018 resulting from Business Email Compromise, affecting all 50 United States and 150 countries worldwide.
+Business Email Compromise: The U.S. FBI Internet Crime Center reported a 136% increase in identified global exposed losses from 2016 to 2018 resulting from Business Email Compromise, affecting all 50 U.S. states and 150 countries worldwide.
 From October 2013 to May 2018, the FBI documented a multi-billion-dollar growth in BEC, which often involves fraudulent registration of domain names that are deceptively similar to one of the targeted parties.

-Scams: The Australian Competition and Consumer Commission (ACCC) ScamWatch reported a near doubling in losses from scams in roughly the last three years, rising to AU$11.8 million in losses in 2019.
-Domain names used to perpetrate online scams very typically infringe on brand or business name.
-Scammers register these names with little or no controls over the volumes of similar names the scammer can register and limited access to information that investigators can use to identify the criminal actors.
+Scams: The Australian Competition and Consumer Commission (ACCC) ScamWatch reported a near doubling in losses from scams in roughly the last three years, rising to AUD 11.8 million in losses in 2019.
+Domain names used to perpetrate online scams very typically infringe on brand or business names.
+Scammers register these names with little or no control over the volumes of similar names the scammer can register and limited access to information that investigators can use to identify the criminal actors.

 Botnets: In 2017, Spamhaus DBL listed 50,000 botnet controller domain names registered and set up by cybercriminals for the sole purpose of hosting a botnet controller.
 More than 25% of these registered botnet domain names have been registered through a single registrar, Namecheap.
 In 2018, Spamhaus listed 103,503 botnet controller domain names, a 106% increase.
 Namecheap remained the most abused registrar, with a 220% increase in registered botnet controller domain names.